acgrissom/presentations/2023-chatgpt.md

 ---
 # ChatGPT

 - Uses reinforcement learning with human feedback (RLHF)
 - So, ChatGPT learns from humans what humans want to see.
     - Also used to try to de-rank toxic outputs.

 ---
 # ChatGPT

-- Numerous ethical issues with these LLMS
+- Numerous ethical issues with these LLMs
     - Did we consent to have our data used in this way?
     - What happens if the Internet is flooded with non-human data?
     - What are the consequences of people believing these things are alive?

+---
+# ChatGPT Problems
+    - Hallucinations
+    - Flooding Internet with spam
+    - Attribution
 ---
 # Model Overconfidence
 - What happens if we remove the *unimportant* words without changing the prediction?
 (Feng et al., 2018)